polterguy/polterguy.github.io/tutorials/send-email/index.md

 sometimes you need more complex logic, such as for instance the ability to sending emails from your backend.
-But before you can start sending emails, you'll have to configure your backend's _"appsettings.json"_ file, such that you have configured your SMTP server.
+But before you can start sending emails, you'll have to configure your backend's _"appsettings.json"_ file with valid SMTP connection settings.

 Add the following to your _"appsettings.json"_ file, inside your backend, using for instance Visual Studio or VS Code.